 Kaikaku means change—in many cases radical change.
 For those responsible for making the product, that means changing old habits and adjusting to new situations.
 It also may mean new or different workplace hazards.
 Having appropriate warning signs and labels, and having them in place when they are needed is critical.
 Kaikaku-driven change can be rapid, and having to wait for new safety signs to arrive is an unnecessary roadblock.
 That's because, with a DuraLabel custom label printer in your maintenance shop, the needed signs and labels can be made in minutes—even when custom messages are required.

-With DuraLabel there are more than 50 types of supplies available.
+With DuraLabel there a variety of types of supplies available.
 That means you can always have the right supply to get the job done right, no matter what types of changes are made.
-Check out DuraLabel by calling 888.326.9244 today.
+Check out DuraLabel by calling 888-326-9244 today.
 Be sure to ask about the special money-saving DuraLabel kits.